KarimMaged98/paracticingPlaywright/README.md

 # paracticingPlaywright

-A simple demoe for paracticing Playwright with python.
+A simple demo for paracticing Playwright with python.